28 Pug Mixed Breeds: An Overview (With Pictures)

 28. Ori Pei (Shar-Pei x Pug)

 Despite both parent breeds originating in China, the first purposefully bred Ori Pei was developed in the United States.
 It improves greatly on the health and well-being of both of its parent breeds, all while retaining their even tempers and signature wrinkles.

 Pug Breed History and Fun Facts

 Pugs, or their similarly featured ancestors, were popular in China from the time of the Song Dynasty—nearly 1,000 years ago!
 Originally bred as companion animals for the royal family, these luxury dogs have been renowned for their affectionate and devoted natures for centuries.

 Beginning in the late 1500s, a small number of Pugs began to make their way from China to Europe, where they were adopted with great zeal by the ruling class of the day in England, Spain, and the Netherlands.
 From there, the breed spread to every corner of Western Europe, where it is still held in high regard even today.

 Prone to eye injuries, breathing problems, and obesity, the Pug must be cared for with an especially watchful eye throughout its life.
 Responsible owners and caretakers will be rewarded with a loving dog whose charming personality and lifelong devotion make every bit of special care worthwhile.

-Owing to Pugs’ popularity as a friendly and outgoing dog breed, there certainly are a tremendous variety of designer dog crossbreeds that feature them.
+Owing to their incredible popularity as a friendly and outgoing dog breed, there is a tremendous variety of designer dog crossbreeds that feature Pugs.
 While each puts its own unique spin on the Pug’s temperament, you’ll always find their laid-back attitude in each crossbreed.